- Employee relations management skills

 Collaborated with finance to forecast annual HR budgets and reduced training costs by 15% through vendor negotiations and in-house program development

-Skills to list that emphasize your understanding of employment law
+Skills that show your understanding of employment law

 Make sure to highlight your familiarity with the following facets of employment law: